ArshadAman/master-django/DailyNotes.md

 Pro-Tips for Scaling 📈
 💡 Keep Router Logic Lightweight: The router's logic runs once at server startup to generate all your URL patterns.
 If you have a very complex custom router, it can measurably slow down your application's startup time and increase its initial memory footprint.
 Avoid heavy computations or database queries in your router logic.

+# Title: Beyond Login: The Full Lifecycle of a JWT - day 21 🔑
+Securing an API with token authentication is more than just creating a token at login.
+For a truly secure system, you need to manage the entire lifecycle of your JSON Web Tokens (JWTs).

+Think of your authentication system like a hotel key card system:

+The Access Token (The Room Key 🚪): When you log in, you get a short-lived access token.
+This is like your room key.
+It's used for all your requests and proves you have access, but it expires quickly (e.g., in 15 minutes) for security.
+If it's stolen, the damage is limited.

+The Refresh Token (The Front Desk Pass 🎟️): Along with the room key, you get a long-lived refresh token.
+This is your pass to go to the front desk.
+When your room key expires, you show your pass to the front desk to get a new room key, without needing to show your ID and password all over again.

+Token Rotation (New Pass Every Time): The most secure strategy is refresh token rotation.
+Every time you use your front desk pass to get a new room key, the front desk also gives you a new pass and invalidates the old one.
+This prevents a stolen pass from being used repeatedly.

+Revocation/Logout (The Denylist 🚫): When you check out, the hotel adds your pass to a denylist.
+A revocation list is crucial for JWTs.
+Since JWTs are stateless, this is the only way to actively invalidate a token before it expires, ensuring a user is truly logged out.

+Pro-Tips for Scaling 📈
+💡 Use Redis for Revocation: The token denylist is checked on every refresh request.
+Storing this list in your main database can become a bottleneck.
+The standard solution is to use a fast, in-memory database like Redis for the denylist to ensure this check is nearly instantaneous.

+#Django #DjangoRESTFramework #Python #Backend #Security #API #WebDevelopment #SoftwareArchitecture